What weighs the equivalent of 10 elephants?

 The croissant is another famous symbol of France, although it was not originally invented by the French.
 Teaching about the croissant gives you the opportunity to ask your students to compare breakfast in their country with breakfast in France.

 This can lead to a conversation about cafés in France and the different types of coffee and how to order it in France.
-FluentU has a video of two businessmen ordering coffee before their business meeting, which you can use to show a real-life ordering process.
+FluentU has a video showing how to order coffee and criossants, which you can use to show a real-life ordering process.

 Tv5.org has several short videos with exercises to practice comprehension about food and meals.
 These are aimed at an A2 level and have a transcription in French which may be used as an exercise in translation.
 Another video on the story of the croissant talks about its origins, its recipes and the eating habits of the French.